Pavel Drozd: Start of partnership with Loboda

 On 10 March 2012, Drozd began skating with Alla Loboda, who trained under the same coaches.
 Led by Ksenia Rumiantseva and Ekaterina Volobueva in Moscow, they placed 11th at the 2013 Russian Junior Championships.

 2013–2014 season

 Loboda/Drozd debuted on the ISU Junior Grand Prix (JGP) series in the 2013–14 season, obtaining bronze medals in Riga, Latvia and Gdańsk, Poland.
 They finished fifth at the 2014 Russian Junior Championships.

 2014–2015 season

 Loboda/Drozd's first assignment of the 2014–15 JGP season was in Courchevel, France.
 Ranked second in the short dance and first in the free dance, they won the gold medal by a margin of 2.82 points over Canada's Madeline Edwards / Zhao Kai Pang.
 They took silver in Aichi, Japan, finishing second to Edwards/Pang by 0.44 points.
-Loboda/Drozd qualified for the JGP Final in Barcelona, where they won the silver medal behind teammates Anna Yanovskaya / Sergei Mozgov.
+Loboda/Drozd qualified for the JGP Final in Barcelona, where they won the silver medal behind teammates Anna Yanovskaya / Sergey Mozgov.
 Having finished 4th at the 2015 Russian Junior Championships, they were not named in Russia's team to the 2015 World Junior Championships.